 - To receive a graduate degree from Texas A&M University, students must earn one-third or more of the credits through the institution’s own direct instruction.
 This limitation also applies to joint degree programs.

 After successful defense (or exemption) and approval by the student’s advisory committee and the head of the student’s major department, the student must submit his/her thesis in electronic format as a single PDF file.
-The PDF file must be uploaded to the Office of Graduate and Professional Studies website.
-Additionally, a signed paper approval form with original signatures must be received by the Office of Graduate and Professional Studies.
+The PDF file must be uploaded to the Graduate and Professional School website.
+Additionally, a signed paper approval form with original signatures must be received by the Graduate and Professional School.
 The PDF file and the signed approval form are required by the deadline.

 Each student who submits a document for review is assessed a one-time thesis/dissertation processing fee through Student Business Services.
 This processing fee is for the thesis/dissertation services provided.
 After commencement, theses and dissertations are digitally stored and made available through the Texas A&M Libraries.

-A thesis that is deemed unacceptable by the Office of Graduate and Professional Studies because of excessive corrections will be returned to the student’s department head (or chair of the intercollegiate faculty, if applicable).
+A thesis that is deemed unacceptable by the Graduate and Professional School because of excessive corrections will be returned to the student’s department head (or chair of the intercollegiate faculty, if applicable).
 The manuscript must be resubmitted as a new document, and the entire review process must begin again.
 All original submission deadlines must be met during the resubmission process to graduate that semester.

 For the Master of Science degree, the student must prepare a thesis proposal for approval by the advisory committee and the head of the major department.
-This proposal must be submitted to the Office of Graduate and Professional Studies at least 20 working days prior to the submission of the request for the final examination.
+This proposal must be submitted to the Graduate and Professional School at least 20 working days prior to the submission of the request for the final examination.

 Compliance issues must be addressed if a graduate student is performing research involving human subjects, animals, infectious biohazards and recombinant DNA.
 A student involved in these types of research should check with the Office of Research Compliance and Biosafety at (979) 458-1467 to address questions about all research compliance responsibilities.
 Additional information can also be obtained on the Office of Research Compliance and Biosafety website.

-A student pursuing a M.S. in Educational Psychology must successfully defend his or her thesis by dates announced each semester or summer term in the Office of Graduate and Professional Studies Calendar.
-To be eligible to defend the thesis, a student’s GPR must be at least 3.000 for courses on the degree plan and for all courses completed at Texas A&M which are eligible to be applied to a graduate degree, and there must be no unabsolved grades of D, F or U for any course listed on the degree plan.
+A student pursuing a MS in Educational Psychology must successfully defend his or her thesis by dates announced each semester or summer term in the Graduate and Professional School Calendar.
+To be eligible to defend the thesis, a student’s GPA must be at least 3.000 for courses on the degree plan and for all courses completed at Texas A&M which are eligible to be applied to a graduate degree, and there must be no unabsolved grades of D, F or U for any course listed on the degree plan.
 To absolve a deficient grade, the student must repeat the course at Texas A&M University and achieve a grade of C or better.
 All coursework on the degree plan must have been completed with the exception of those hours for which the student is registered.
-An approved thesis proposal must be on file in the Office of Graduate and Professional Studies according to published deadlines prior to the submission of the request for exemption from the final examination.
+An approved thesis proposal must be on file in the Graduate and Professional School according to published deadlines prior to the submission of the request for exemption from the final examination.